 Some patients have a mild infection.
-This can be cured by treating the patient with two drugs for six months.
+This can be cured by treating the patient for six months.
 This type of infection is called paucibacillary or PB leprosy.

 Other patients may have a more serious infection.
-This can be cured by treating the patient with three drugs for twelve months.
+This can be cured by treating the patient for twelve months.
 This type of infection is called multibacillary or MB leprosy.

-How to tell if someone has PB or MB leprosy Count the skin patches
+How to tell if someone has PB or MB leprosy

+Count the skin patches